 - Lifetime warranty on the frame (limited)

 - Oversized display allows you to track a variety of different things related to your workout session.
 We will cover this in more depth soon.

 - The main feature of the H2O RX-750 is the polycarbonate water tank.
 Having used the RX-750 and a few of the other units on the market which boast this technology I am pleased to say that this unit does a fairly decent job despite the lower price.
 I found that the paddles cut through that water tank incredibly realistically.
-This creates a truly accurate rowing experience.
+This creates a truly accurate rowing experience, as many of the best rowing machines do.
 With this water tank there is absolutely no need for any mechanical adjustment, which does mean that there is less that can go wrong with this machine.
 If you want an intense workout then you can row faster.
 If you want to tone the pace a little then you can row slower.
 Absolutely everybody will be able to enjoy the rowing experience on this machine.

 - This is a remarkably durable machine, I used this device fully expecting it to rock all over the place when I rowed on it.
 I am pleased to note that no matter what I put this rowing machine through it stayed firmly rooted in place.
 Obviously I do not advocate going too far over the quoted limit.
 It is in place for a reason.
 It is nice to know that it is a sturdy little unit that won’t end up giving way on you.

 - You get a lifetime warranty on the frame.
 You get a 2 year warranty with everything else.
 I did not have any problems with the rower that I used.
 I know that a couple of people have run into issues however, most of these people have managed to get the parts that were broken back to them within a week or so.
 This means that they could get back to their rowing sooner as opposed to later.
 Obviously this is a machine with a lot of working parts.
 This means that things will break from time to time.
 The quality of the construction means that this should not happen too often though.